 The downfall of the Professional and Amateur Sports Protection Act (PASPA) has given rise to sweeping changes across the US.
 In the month’s following the Supreme Court’s 2018 ruling, seven states implemented their own sports betting laws.
 With the winds of change blowing, New Mexico’s tribal entities joined the party before a period of calm.

 Heading into 2019, a handful of states were weighing up their options before Montana broke the stalemate.
-Becoming the first region to regulate sports betting in 2019, the Treasure State has since opened the door to live and online sportsbooks.
+Becoming the first region to legalize sports betting in 2019, the Treasure State has since opened the door to retail and online sportsbooks.
 In passing House Bill 725 (HB725), Montana’s legislators have handed control of the industry to the state lottery.
-Today, Montana sports bettors can make single and multiway wagers on thousands of events, safe in the knowledge everything is being overseen by an official state entity.
+Soon, Montana sports bettors will be able to make single and multiway wagers on thousands of events, safe in the knowledge everything is being overseen by an official state entity.

 Montana Sports Betting Timeline